 It is amazing how one simple formula can be so confusing to the average business owner.
 The formula is markup.
 It is defined as the dollar amount or percentage of the cost of the item added to the item to equal its sales price.
 Many entrepreneurs especially those in retail confuse this simple formula with margin.
-So to make this as simple as possible, markup is a function of cost and margin is a function of sales.
+To make this as simple as possible, markup is a function of cost and margin is a function of sales.

-So let’s walk through a couple of examples to illustrate these two formulas.
+Let’s walk through a couple of examples to illustrate these two formulas.

 Example One: Markup on Cost

 Straight forward, what percentage of the cost do you wish to charge?
 Let’s say I want a 40% markup on the cost of the item.
 Whatever the cost, multiply the cost by 40% and add that to the cost to get the sales price.
-So if you paid $100 for the item, the markup is $40, therefore the total sales price is $140.
+If you paid $100 for the item, the markup is $40, therefore the total sales price is $140.

 (Cost * Desired Markup) + Cost = Sales Price